 The World’s Most Bike-Friendly Cities

-But for those who are thinking about planning a trip around some of the world’s most bike friendly destinations, these are the best of the best.
+But for those who are thinking about planning a trip around some of the world’s most bike friendly cities and destinations, these are the best of the best.

 Often named as the most bike friendly city in the world, in Copenhagen it seems nearly everyone rides a bike.